Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

 \subsection{SIDD Denoising Result}

-\paragraph{Dataset Construction} Smartphone Image Denoising Dataset (SIDD) is a large-scale high-quality image dataset collected from five representative smartphone cameras under 10 different scenes.
-Each noisy image collected from smartphone cameras consists of artifacts via different ISO levels, illumination, and lighting conditions, as well as signal-dependent noise.
-This dataset is a benchmark for denoising algorithms, as its noise is generated under realistic scenarios.
+\paragraph{Dataset Construction} Smartphone Image Denoising Dataset (SIDD) is a benchmark for denoising algorithms.
+It contains about 30,000 noisy images captured by five representative smartphone cameras under 10 lighting conditions and their ground truth.
+Each noisy image features a mixture of artifacts generated under realistic scenarios.
+Artifacts caused by ISO levels, illumination, lighting conditions, and signal-dependent noise can all be seen within the dataset.

-In the experiment, 320 sRGB images are selected for training the network, and the SIDD Benchmark Data is used to evaluate the performance of our network.
-The SIDD Benchmark Data contains 40 noisy sRGB images and their ground truth.
-32 patches are selected from each benchmark image for evaluation.
-For training the network, each noisy image and its ground truth are divided into $24 \times 24 \times 3$ patches, with 8 pixels overlapping.
-11.19 million patches build up the training data.
+To test our network, we sample 320 sRGB images as the training data and used the SIDD Benchmark Data, which contains 40 noisy sRGB images and their ground truth, as the testing set.
+For each benchmark image, we sample 32 patches instead of taking an evaluation measure on the entire image.
+Besides, we preprocess the training dataset and divide each image, both noisy and growth truth, into $24 \times 24 \times 3$ patches, with 8 pixels overlapping.
+Consequently, there is a total of 11.19 million patches used for training.

-\paragraph{Experiment Setup} The encoder is composed of five convolutional layers and two fully connected layers, while decoders have the inverse structure as the encoder.
-Each encoder has approximately 2.2 million parameters, and each decoder has 1.6 million parameters.
-The model is trained on a single 12GB NVIDIA Tesla K80 GPU with a batch size of 128.
-The parameters are optimized in 20 epochs using the same optimizer as the Synthesized Noisy CelebA dataset defined in Section \ref{sec:celeba}.

-The reinforcement learning model is identical to the model implemented in \ref{sec:celeba}, which adjusts the trainable weights in the three transformation functions.
-We want to show the improvement by using the self-enhancing RL technique.
-The results before and after self-enhancement are shown in Table \ref{tab:sidd}, denoted as \textit{RSE-RL(before)} and \textit{RSE-RL}, respectively.